Regulation in Progress

 As a guest in the house, and in this room against her hosts' request, she glanced down at her ivory linen sarong, still speckled with beach sand, and her dusty flip-flops.
 She couldn't risk marring that beautiful leather upholstery with even a grain of sand.
 Best to err on the side of caution, she thought, an instinct that was slightly out of character for her.

-It was purely a mechanical device, yet she felt strangely self-conscious as she kicked off her shoes and slipped out of her sarong, leaving them neatly beside the door.
+It was purely a mechanical device, yet Kat felt strangely self-conscious as she kicked off her shoes and slipped out of her sarong, letting it fall in a soft puddle beside the door.

-Looking at herself in the mirrored wall, she noticed her playfully modest red bikini was a perfect match for the red STOP button inset into the panel beside the speaker grille.
+Looking at herself in the mirrored wall, she noticed her playful red bikini was a perfect match for the red STOP button inset into the panel beside the speaker grille.

 At least now she had a much better view of the LED display.